 - Temporary stay Temporary stays relate to a period of care where it is anticipated that you will be able to return to your own home sometime in the future.
 Your temporary stay is likely to exceed 8 weeks but can be less and can last for up to 52 weeks.
 The charge will be based on the same rules for permanent residents (see below), except that if you own a property, the value of your main residence will not be taken into account for as long as you remain temporary, up to a maximum of 52 weeks.
-However, if you own another property or if you own land then the value of this asset would be included in the financial assessment from the first day of the placement. - Permanent stay a permanent stay is an admission to a care home when it is anticipated that you will need to remain a resident indefinitely.
-If you are subsequently able to return to your own home, then in certain circumstances the temporary rules will be applied retrospectively.
+If you remain at the placement longer than 52 weeks, your main residence will be taken into account in the financial assessment process.
+If you own another property or if you own land, then the value of this asset would be included in the financial assessment from the first day of the placement. - Permanent stay - a permanent stay is an admission to a care home when it is anticipated that you will need to remain a resident indefinitely.
+If you are subsequently able to return to your own home, then in certain circumstances, e.g. if you return to your own home to live there within 52 weeks, the temporary rules will be applied retrospectively.